• Europes biggest bike selection

 Looks

-There’s a lot to be said for having a nice looking bike.
+There’s a lot to be said about having a nice-looking bike.
 When you visit a cafe and your trusty steed is sparkling, it’s much easier to be proud of it and enjoy riding it much more.

 Safety

 Finally, we have safety.
-It’s vital to safety to have all bike parts working properly, and when they are dirty, this isn’t always going to happen.
-Contaminated brakes will stop you slower, dirty grips can be slippery, and mud-covered lights are not visible.
+It’s vital to safety that all bike parts are working correctly, and when they are dirty, this isn’t always going to happen.
+Contaminated brakes will slow you down, dirty grips can be slippery, and mud-covered lights are not visible.

 Bike components guide: what are the parts of a bike? | buycycle blog US